michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0132.md

 - n: an announcement that usually advises or warns the public of some threat
 - adj: giving advice
 ### Family
+- advisory: advisories+
-advisory: advisories+;advisable: advisability, advisabler, advisablest, advisably, inadvisable, unadvisable;advise: advisable, advised, advisee, advisement, adviser, advises, advising, advisor, advisory, misadvise;advised: advisedly, ill-advised, unadvised;advisee: advisees;advisement: advisements;adviser: advisers;advisor: advisors;inadvisable: inadvisability, inadvisably;misadvise: misadvised, misadvising;unadvisable: unadvisably;unadvised: unadvisedly
+- advisable: advisability, advisabler, advisablest, advisably, inadvisable, unadvisable
+- advise: advisable, advised, advisee, advisement, adviser, advises, advising, advisor, advisory, misadvise
+- advised: advisedly, ill-advised, unadvised
+- advisee: advisees
+- advisement: advisements
+- adviser: advisers
+- advisor: advisors
+- inadvisable: inadvisability, inadvisably
+- misadvise: misadvised, misadvising
+- unadvisable: unadvisably
+- unadvised: unadvisedly
 ### Examples
 - The Anchorage Office of Emergency Management says the advisory will be in effect until 6 a.m.
 - “We got together a community advisory group and asked them, ‘What do these objects mean to you today?’” she said.